 Location: Gustavia, St. Barthélemy

-The last 7 months on Ocean Star have been unprecedented.
+The last seven months on Ocean Star have been unprecedented.
 In short, Ocean Star was moored in Road Town Tortola, BVI when hurricane Irma passed overhead.
 She sustained considerable damage but remained afloat amongst the wreckage and destruction of the BVI.
 Her crew went straight to work helping with the humanitarian relief efforts for several months in the aftermath.
 From there, Ocean Star went to Antigua Slipway for vital hull repair before being re-rigged in St Petersburg, Florida.
-Returning to the Caribbean in the beginning of February, we welcomed a cohort of 11 very excited university students.
+Returning to the Caribbean at the beginning of February, we welcomed a cohort of 11 very excited university students.

 It is with enormous pride that Ocean Star will be returning to race in Antigua classics week (18-24th April).
 We have had major setbacks and have been truly tested along the way, but where we stand now marks a huge achievement for our team.
 Getting to the point has relied on an unwavering belief held by all those involved that what this vessel and her program stand for is truly worthwhile.
-Thanks to Ocean Star, over the last 58 days, the students have studied for their college courses whilst sailing to 13 countries.
-For some this is the first time away from home, for many their first sailing experience, and for others the first time being part of a strong, cohesive, young enthusiastic team.
+Thanks to Ocean Star, over the last 58 days, the students have studied for their college courses while sailing to 13 countries.
+For some, this is the first time away from home, for many their first sailing experience, and for others the first time being part of a strong, cohesive, young, enthusiastic team.
 The average age of all persons aboard is 22.